javitocor/Express-MySQL-API/README.md

 # Express MySQL API

 >  An API built with Express js and MySQL.
-You can perfomr all CRUD operations with customers model.
+You can perform all CRUD operations with customers model.

 Additional description about the project and its features.